-- Non-profit coliving powerhouse, Co-Liv, began turning their numerous online meet-ups into podcasts.
+- Non-profit coliving organisation, Co-Liv, began turning their numerous online meet-ups into podcasts.
 Co-Liv’s meetup are a great way for you to deepen your coliving research.
 You can listen to The Co-Liv Podcast here.

 - Conscious Coliving’s podcast, Coliving Conversations, shines a light on projects, people and places that are pioneering the coliving movement.
 The show will highlight common challenges and innovative solutions regarding: community, wellbeing, sustainability, technology, and business models of coliving.

 Looking for Support on Coliving Research & Reports?

 We specialize in carrying out, summarizing and presenting top-notch research for events, conferences, studies and reports.

 We can provide you with specific research for your shared living endeavors and/or work with members of your team to offer additional research capabilities and expertise.

 In addition, we also offer research based speaking and writting engagements.